esvhd/notes/finance/cvxportfolio.md

 $$1^T z_t + \phi^{trade}_t(z_t) + \phi^{hold}_t (w_t + z_t) = 0$$

 This essentially says the trades plus t-cost and funding costs should not impact cash position.
+This constraint in this format is **non-convex**.
 We can **simplify** this constraint to just:

 $$ 1^T z_t = 0 $$